 The hard-edged comedy Professor Bernhardi, by the great Austrian Modernist writer, Arthur Schnitzler, will be staged in the Anatomy Lecture Theatre on the University’s Downing site.

-The venue of the Anatomy Lecture Theatre at the Department of Physiology, Development and Neuroscience at Downing Site, Cambridge, has particular meaning for the drama.
+The venue is the Anatomy Lecture Theatre at Downing Site, Cambridge.
+It has particular meaning for the drama.
 Anatomical theatres, like dramatic theatres, are places to see and to acquire knowledge.
 The topography of the anatomy theatre elevates the observer to a position that looks at the open body from above, almost with a birds-eye perspective.
-The main objective of such spaces is to get as many eyes as close to the body as possible.
-And just as the anatomy theatre makes visible the anatomy and physiology of the human body, so Professor Bernhardi enacts this logic of turning inside-out, laying bare the inner workings of a hospital and of the society in which it is embedded.

 Doors will open at 6pm.
 A 30-minute pre-show talk by literary scholar Annja Neumann and clinical anatomist Cecilia Brassett will introduce the venue, the current anatomy teaching programme, and the production.